DADADESIGN-Berlin/BasicFeature/README.md

 ## Encapsulating code:

 I use the 'revealing modulare pattern' for encapsulation most of the times.
-I would even encapsulate a contructor in such a pattern.
+I would even encapsulate a constructor in such a pattern.
-It makes it easy to turn on/off the feature, which is nice for debugging and it makes it easy portable in minutes to another project.

 ```javascript
 var MODUL = (function(){